logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-6-streamlining-your-tests/returning-values-from-actions/_index.md

         Recall that d is declared as a local variable in the test case `TC 04`.
 According to the [scoping rules for local variables](/TA_Automation/Topics/The_test_language_variables.html#li_qyh_ccq_qr), dynamic scoping, d is also visible to this action's current invocation, being a child of `TC 04`.
 Hence, the value of number of days is loaded into d, and that number becomes available to `TC 04` when control returns to it.

-        **Note:** Note that only the set variable action should be used for setting return values.
+{{<note>}} Note that only the set variable action should be used for setting return values.
 The action [local variable](/TA_Automation/Topics/bia_local_variable.html) in this context would create a new variable, one whose scope would vanish upon return to the calling entity. [global variable](/TA_Automation/Topics/bia_global_variable.html), by contrast, would create a global variable that would have scope upon return, but would lack visibility due to the existence of a more localized variable of the same name.

 10. Now return your test module My streamlining, by clicking on its tab or double-clicking its node in the TestArchitect explorer tree.